Heaven's Prisoners

-Heaven's Prisoners is a 1996 American dramatic crime thriller film directed by Phil Joanou and starring Alec Baldwin, Kelly Lynch, Mary Stuart Masterson, Teri Hatcher and Eric Roberts.
+Heaven's Prisoners is a 1996 American crime thriller film directed by Phil Joanou and starring Alec Baldwin, Kelly Lynch, Mary Stuart Masterson, Teri Hatcher and Eric Roberts.
 It is based on a Dave Robicheaux homonymous novel by James Lee Burke.
 Harley Peyton and Scott Frank wrote the screenplay.
+Despite this movie being produced in 1995, it was released on May 17, 1996 by New Line Cinema.

 The film was followed by In the Electric Mist (2009), starring Tommy Lee Jones as Dave Robicheaux.
 In the sequel, Robicheaux still lives in Louisiana and has come out of retirement as an Iberia Parish sheriff's detective.